Advanced analytics in the insurance industry has been saved

 - It can also help achieve cost control through claims and underwriting management

-We demonstrated the capabilities of a number of our analytics labs in Deloitte's US and UK greenhouses.
+We demonstrated the capabilities of a number of our analytics labs in the US and UK's The Deloitte Greenhouse® spaces.
 They were encouraged by these experiences so they‘ve started to adopt the innovation and visualization of the greenhouse labs within their own organization.

 — Peter Vanderslice, principal and Operations & Technology leader, Deloitte Consulting LLP